datanav/docs/technical/wave-superoffice.rst

      - "string"

-Wave Customer to Superoffice Person
+Wave Customer to SuperOffice Person
 -----------------------------------
-Before any synchronization can take place, a link between a Wave Customer and a Superoffice Person must be established.
+Before any synchronization can take place, a link between a Wave Customer and a SuperOffice Person must be established.

-A new Superoffice Person will be created from a Wave Customer if it is connected to a Wave Invoice that is synchronized into Superoffice.
+A new SuperOffice Person will be created from a Wave Customer if it is connected to a Wave Invoice that is synchronized into SuperOffice.

-A Wave Customer will merge with a Superoffice Person if one of the following property combinations match:
+A Wave Customer will merge with a SuperOffice Person if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Wave Customer Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
    * - email
      - Emails.Value

-Once a link between a Wave Customer and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Customer and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Customer and a Superoffice Person:
+The following properties are synchronized between a Wave Customer and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Wave Customer Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - address.addressLine1
      - Address.Street.Address1
      - "string"